-11Th Annual Destination Wedding Planners (DWP) Congress Set To Unravel The Charm Of Aqaba, Jordan
+11th Annual Destination Wedding Planners (DWP) Congress Set to Unravel the Charm of Aqaba, Jordan

-Celebrating a decade of success, the 11th DWP congress will be held in Aqaba, highlighting the elegance of Jordanian weddings and offering a memorable experience for global wedding professionals.”

-- Mr. Nayef Al Fayez, Chief CommissionerDUBAI/JORDAN, UAE, JORDAN, September 8, 2024 /EINPresswire / -- The Aqaba Special Economic Zone Authority (ASEZA) and the Jordan tourism

-Board (JTB) are thrilled to announce that the 11th Annual Destination Wedding Planners (DWP) Congress will take place in Aqaba, Jordan , from October 7 to 9, 2025.
+(MENAFN- Epress release) Dubai, September 2024: The Aqaba Special Economic Zone Authority (ASEZA) and the Jordan Tourism Board (JTB) are thrilled to announce that the 11th Annual Destination Wedding Planners (DWP) Congress will take place in Aqaba, Jordan, from October 7 to 9, 2025.

 According to the International Research Group, the global wedding market, valued at $30.7 billion in 2023, is expected to reach $253.3 billion by 2032, with a compound annual growth rate of 26.44%.
 This growth reflects the increasing popularity of destination weddings and highlights the potential for Jordan to capture a significant portion of this market, giving us all a reason to be optimistic and hopeful about the future of Jordan's wedding industry.